WeenyJY/Optimization-Techniques/README.md

  - Elitism

 ### Setup
-The provided code is created using MATLAB R2019a, however older MATLAB versions should work fine.
+The provided code was created using MATLAB R2019a, however older MATLAB versions should work fine.
 All of the .m scripts provided, are  commented for higher readability and maintenance.